phillip-le/Data-Structures-and-Algorithms/README.md

 * param root root of a binary tree, cannot be null.

 * return true if the tree is a strong heap, otherwise false.
+### SortingAlgorithms
+A list of classical sorting algorithms including Quicksort, Merge Sort, Insertion Sort and Selection Sort.
+Each sorting algorithm accepts a boolean which specifies whether the output is in ascending or descending order.

+Quicksort is implemented recursively and in-place and has an expected Time Complexity of O(n log n).

+Merge Sort is implemented recursively and in-place and has an expected Time Complexity of O(n log n).